edesmontils/Linked-Data-Query-Profiler/README.md

 module.exports = RdfView;

 ```
-These changes allow the TPF Server to send to SWEEP the execution log.
-These changes are enough to run SWEEP.
+These modifications allow the TPF Server to send to SWEEP the execution log.
+These modifications are enough to run SWEEP.
 If you want to measure precision and recall, in the next we describe the modificaitons to apply to the TPF client.

 ### TPF Client

 Let's take the ./bin/ldf-client file.
-After clonning the project (https://github.com/LinkedDataFragments/Client.js.git), do next changes :
+After clonning the project (https://github.com/LinkedDataFragments/Client.js.git), do next modifications :
 ```nodejs
 // Parse and initialize configuration var configFile = args.c ? args.c : path.join(__dirname, '../config-default.json'),